evannglt/cocktail-app/diary.md

 ###### Back-End issues

 - We decided to populate the database with 100 random cocktails from the external API at startup, but the API only allows 60 request every 10 seconds, so we limited our populating service to 50 cocktails.
+- Sometimes, the response from Ollama is not valid and it throws an error on the frontend, we didn't have time to fix this issue.
+- For Ollama, multiple things that could have be done include: changing the temperature of the model (to ensure 2 identical requests give the same output), changing the model, or changing the prompt to the model.
+Also, we could have created a model from another one by tweaking the parameters using the Modelfile, but this would have taken too much time to determine the most optimal parameters.